 Ongoing Costs of Maintaining an LLC

 Forming your company is just the first step.
-You’ll likely face recurring fees, which can include an annual fee, franchise tax, or renewal costs.
-Understanding them ensures you can maintain an llc in good standing year after year.
+You’ll likely face recurring fees, which can include an annual report, a franchise tax, or renewal costs.
+Understanding them ensures you can maintain an LLC in good standing year after year.

 Annual Report Fees: How They Vary by State